-This story was published in Across the Margin magazine and was placed on their list of Best Fiction of 2017
+This story of unfulfilled love was first published in Across the Margin magazine and put on their Best Fiction of 2017 list.

 I slip out of bed with slow, considerate gestures my sturdy body is not accustomed to.
 The darkness enveloping her bedroom recedes until the dark shape of a chair emerges.
 I lift my shirt and trousers from it, and carefully dress, leaving the silence of daybreak undisturbed, so as not to wake her.
 She rests on her side, the cotton sheet hugging the lines of her body.
 My eyes follow them up to the delicate curve of her neck that calls me for a kiss, but I resist its siren song.

 The affair only lasted three days, but she will never know how much it all meant to me.
 How much she means to me.
 That’s why I don’t wake her.
 If I do my courage will leave and I will stay, and the train is waiting for me and after that a plane.
 The Pacific — my final destination — awaits.
 And there, a war.
 My time with her resembled the promise of a life I’ll never have, but to her I was just a passing adventure.

 I take in her beauty one last time and remember my body in her arms.
 I trap the memory in my skin, an invisible tattoo of our encounter, so if I die on a field or in a trench I can do so with her arms around me once again, one last time.
 How long before another soldier lies within her embrace, before she replaces my body with that of another?
 I don’t blame her.
 Life goes on.
 She may not miss me, but I will her, and the purr in my ear when she called me “sugar.”
 I’ll miss never kissing her mouth again, that ripe cherry that tasted so sweet.
 I’ll never have the chance to properly love or disappoint her.
 The army may have my body but she has my heart.